 The Police Department maintains a 24-hour desk/communication center to handle direct emergency calls, 911 ring down emergency calls, walk-in complaints, and non-emergency complaints.
 The center is staffed by one of four civilian dispatchers or a uniformed police officer at all times.
 The center provides dispatch services for the Upper St. Clair Volunteer Fire Department, Tri-Community South Emergency Medical Service, South Hills Cooperative Animal Control (USC residents only), and the Upper St. Clair Police Department.

-Two investigators, a juvenile officer, and a training coordinator staff this unit of the Police Department.
-Their duties include extensive follow-up investigations of criminal complaints.
-They also handle the community relations and crime prevention activities of the Police Department.
-The juvenile officer is the coordinator for ChildLine investigations and the Choosing Healthy Actions Makes Positive Solutions (CHAMPS) program.
-They also coordinate the Police Department's cases with other agencies and operate as the court liaison in criminal prosecutions.
+Three investigators and a juvenile officer staff this unit of the Police Department.
+Their duties include extensive follow-up investigations of criminal complaints, handling the Police Department's community relations, and crime prevention activities.
+Additionally, they coordinate the Police Department's cases with other agencies and operate as the court liaison in criminal prosecutions.
 The juvenile officer is the coordinator for ChildLine investigations that have been referred to our Department by the Allegheny County District Attorney's Office .

-The Patrol Division is the unit that contains the bulk of the manpower of the Police Department.
+The Patrol Division is the unit that contains the bulk of the workforce of the Police Department.
 The Patrol Division consists of four squads of officers who maintain 24-hour patrol of the community.
-Each squad contains one sergeant, four police officers, and a civilian dispatcher.
+Each squad contains one supervisor, four police officers, and a civilian dispatcher.
 The Patrol Division maintains a minimum of three uniformed officers working at all times.
 Their duties include answering calls for service, conducting initial investigations, traffic enforcement, and accident investigation.

 The Traffic Division consists of officers tasked with enforcing the Pennsylvania Vehicle Code and conducting traffic studies.
 The primary goal of the Traffic Division is to maintain the safety of roadways throughout Upper St. Clair.